-We must remember that the potential God-Self always resides in the egopod-self, or our old limited self centered ideas.
+We must remember that the potential new self always resides in the former ego-pod, or our old limited self centered ideas.
 This truth of gradual emergence is seen in the image of the Eastern lotus which begins its journey toward unfolding in the dark sediment of a murky pond.
 That is why the Buddha, from which we get our term ‘bud,’ begins his teaching system with the first noble truth: Life is suffering or dislocation.
 Only then does the lotus rise into the light, form buds and blossom.

 I MOVE THROUGH LIFE WITH EASE

 I hear some Positive Thinkers affirm that we ‘move through life with ease’.
 I think this is a good affirmation, but if ‘life is suffering’ as the Buddha taught, then we are actually affirming that we ‘move through our suffering with ease.’
-This statement need not affirm and attract suffering!
+This statement need not affirm or attract suffering!
 Of course there are martyrs and victims who create much unnecessary pain and agony, but that is not the intention of such an affirmation.
-To affirm that we ‘move through our suffering with ease’ is a positive approach to the human condition which brings its measure of grief, disappointment, frustration, anger, resentment, loneliness and fear to all of us.
+To affirm that I ‘move through my suffering with ease’ is a positive approach to the human condition that brings its measure of grief, disappointment, frustration, anger, resentment, loneliness and fear to each of us.

 If you want to shrink something,

 If you want to get rid of something,

 you must first allow it to be given.

 of the way things are.